 (Modern Photo Added: 23-05-2011) hvn007.
 Fine house.
-This is/was a residential school for girls called the Claremont Fan Court School situared in Esher, Surrey.
-I used to deliver milk there in the 70s, it was also used in the film 'Reach For The Sky' you saw Kenneth More (Bader) and other patients on the grass in front of it portraying a convelesance home for injured airman.
-Recently segments of the series 'Hornblower' were filmed there.
-Good background from Bob Brumpton.
-Thanks.
+This is/was a residential school for girls called the Claremont Fan Court School situated in Esher, Surrey.
+I used to deliver milk there in the 1970s.
+Recently segments of the TV series 'Hornblower' were filmed there.
+Good background informatiion from Bob Brumpton.

 hvn007n.
 Copyright Claremont Fan Court School.
 (Modern Photo Added: 15-11-2009) hvn008a.
 Lovely factory . . . a model though.
 The building it was based on was probably Poplar House, once one of the HQ buildings of BP Research Centre, Sunbury on Thames, Middlesex.
 David Barnes advises that it stood at the corner of Chertsey Road and Cadbury Road, demolished less than 15 years ago and replaced by another office block.
 David Barnes.

 hvn008b.
 Same lovely factory but viewed from a meadow now occupied by King George Close, corner of Cadbury Road and Grovely Road.
 Built about 20 years ago.
 David Barnes.